mozilla/skywriter/docs/userguide/vcs.html.markdown

 Version Control
 ---------------

-Bespin is able to use a version control system (VCS) to keep track of the history of your project's files.
-Using Bespin in conjunction with an external VCS is also a great way to get files in and out of a Bespin server.
+Skywriter is able to use a version control system (VCS) to keep track of the history of your project's files.
+Using Skywriter in conjunction with an external VCS is also a great way to get files in and out of a Skywriter server.

 #### The Basics ####

-Bespin currently supports the Mercurial distributed VCS.
+Skywriter currently supports the Mercurial distributed VCS.
 You can add version control to a project using the command `hg init`.
 If you have never used a distributed VCS before, you might consider reading the [http://en.wikipedia.org/wiki/Distributed_revision_control Wikipedia article on the subject].

-If you are starting to use Bespin with an existing project, you can ''clone'' a remote repository.
+If you are starting to use Skywriter with an existing project, you can ''clone'' a remote repository.

 ##### Securely accessing remote systems #####

-In order to access remote VCSes, Bespin stores your login information for those remote systems in a private '''keychain'''.
-Your keychain file is encrypted with a password that is distinct from your login password and that you will need to type in whenever Bespin is accessing the remote system.
+In order to access remote VCSes, Skywriter stores your login information for those remote systems in a private '''keychain'''.
+Your keychain file is encrypted with a password that is distinct from your login password and that you will need to type in whenever Skywriter is accessing the remote system.
 Using a distributed VCS, you don't need to type this password in often.

-Bespin supports username and password-based access to remote systems.
-It can also use SSH, and Bespin will generate a public/private keypair that you can use on the remote system.
+Skywriter supports username and password-based access to remote systems.
+It can also use SSH, and Skywriter will generate a public/private keypair that you can use on the remote system.
 The private key is stored in your keychain.
 You can get your public key using the command:

   keychain getkey

-If your remote repository is at a site like [http://bitbucket.org](Bitbucket), it is easy to copy and paste this public key into the web interface of the site to get read and write access to your repositories from Bespin.
+If your remote repository is at a site like [http://bitbucket.org](Bitbucket), it is easy to copy and paste this public key into the web interface of the site to get read and write access to your repositories from Skywriter.

 ##### VCS Commands #####

-For security reasons, Bespin supports only a subset of VCS operations.
+For security reasons, Skywriter supports only a subset of VCS operations.
 We plan to expand the number of commands and VCSes supported over time.

 ##### vcs clone #####